 Avanti West Coast – 23 trains bringing additional capacity to services along the West Coast Main Line, with 10 electric trains to operate between London, the West Midlands and Liverpool, and 13 bi-mode trains for the North Wales route.

 Introduced in 2009, Hitachi’s Class 395 became the first and only high speed passenger train in the UK.
-Launching a preview service six months ahead of schedule in June 2009, it is a great example of how Hitachi Rail has brought Japanese bullet-train technology to the UK.
+Launching a preview service six months ahead of schedule in June 2009, it is a great example of how Hitachi Rail has adapted Japanese bullet-train technology for intercity travel in the UK.

 The ’Javelin’ is still the fastest domestic train in the country, capable of operating at a maximum speed of 140mph.
 It was the first of its kind in Britain – working on dual voltage systems; both on the high speed line and on the classic network in Kent, and able to cope with a multitude of signalling systems along the routes it serves.